BilkentCompGen/BilkentCompGen.github.io/team/_posts/2013-09-01-mohammed-alser.md

 ### After Alkan Lab
-I am now a Senior Researcher and Lecturer at ETH Zurich, Switzerland since September 2018.
-I am affiliated with Department of Computer Science & Department of Information Technology and Electrical Engineering.
+I joined ETH Zurich, Switzerland as a Senior Researcher and Lecturer in September 2018, affiliated with Department of Computer Science & Department of Information Technology and Electrical Engineering.
+I am now an Assistant Professor in the [Department of Computer Science at Georgia State University](https://csds.gsu.edu/).